 Students may also express their grievances online by filling out the form below.

-Mentor System is practised in the college.
-Each teacher would mentor a group of 40 students by providing guidance and also encourage students to perform exceedingly well in academics.
+The Mentor System is practised in the college.
+Each teacher would mentor a group of 30 to 40 students by providing guidance and also encourage students to perform exceedingly well in academics.
 Marks secured in each semester are compared and measures are suggested for improvements.